dotnet/orleans-docs/src/docs/grains/grain_identity.md

 }
 ```

-In client code, this adds a second argument to the `GetGrain` method on the grain factory.
+In client code, this adds a second argument to the `GetGrain` method on the grain factory:

 ``` csharp
 var grain = grainFactory.GetGrain<IExample>(0, "a string!", null);